Tracy is an educator who enjoys travel and crafting. She likes to share her favorite crafts with her readers.

 My ice art obsession began after reading an article about ice gems and then trying my hand at making them.
-I found that not only were these gems a cinch to make but they came out quite beautifully.
+I found that not only were these gems a cinch to make, but they came out quite beautifully.
 That is when I became hooked.
-I went on to create ice ornaments, wreaths, and hearts and I am still in the process of trying out other ideas.
+I went on to create ice ornaments, wreaths, and hearts, and I am still in the process of trying out other ideas.

-On an educational level, children can learn about the changing properties of water, dye, and the process of freezing and melting and in a greater sense a level of wonder at the sight of their own creations when they sparkle in the low winter sunlight.
+On an educational level, children can learn about the changing properties of water, dye, and the process of freezing and melting and, in a greater sense, a level of wonder at the sight of their own creations when they sparkle in the low winter sunlight.

 To Make These You Will Need:

 - Cake pan or other round container

 - Ribbon or yarn

 - Small plastic cup with coins, rocks, rice or anything that can weigh it down

 Fill cake pan with water.
 Place cup filled with coins towards the edge of the pan and place in freezer.
 Freeze for 1 hour or until the ice is partially frozen.

 Keeping pan inside freezer, drop various shades of food coloring in the partially frozen water.
 Leave to thoroughly freeze (approximately 3 hours).